Parcel Delivery Management Services, from The Whistl Group visit parcels website

 backing-label-paper-bales.jpg

-As a business, we use a large volume of labels applied to parcels, letters, and various other items.
-The backing label paper typically ended up in the general waste stream, which complicated recycling and disposal efforts due to its non-recyclable characteristics and tendency to contaminate other waste streams.
+As a business, we use a high volume of labels for parcels, letters, and other items.
+The backing label paper typically ended up in the general waste stream, complicating recycling and disposal efforts due to its non-recyclable nature and tendency to contaminate other waste streams.

 But now we’ve implemented a more structured approach.
-At the end of each station, the waxy paper is placed into its own bag, kept separate from other waste streams.
+At the end of each station, the waxy paper is placed into its own bag and kept separate from other waste streams.

 This has had a positive knock-on effect.
-By removing backing label paper from general waste, bins fill slower and recyclable material is more easily separated or identified due to it being more visible.
+By removing backing label paper from general waste, bins fill more slowly, and recyclable material is more easily separated or identified because it is more visible.

 Since implementing a solution at the beginning of 2025, everyone has played their part in driving this waste separation habit.

-This initiative was first rolled out at our Bolton depot and has since expanded to Parcelhub sites in Nottingham.
+This initiative was first rolled out to the North East depot and has since expanded to other parcel distribution sites in Nottingham.
 We’ve also extended it to our fulfilment sites in Wrangaton and Paignton.
-For our smaller sites, their waste is trunked to our Bristol depot for central processing and recycling.
+For our smaller sites, their waste is trucked to our Bristol depot for central processing and recycling.

 Another key deliverable has been carbon reduction.
-Less waste being produced has meant fewer transport journeys being made.
+Less waste produced has meant fewer transport journeys.
 General waste is now collected fortnightly, rather than weekly.
-Meanwhile, the bales of backing label paper we store only need to be removed on a quarterly basis.
+Meanwhile, the bales of backing label paper we store need to be removed only quarterly.

-We’ve iterated our processes along the way, ensuring fewer collections and more efficient storage of waste on-site.
+We’ve iterated on our processes over time, ensuring fewer collections and more efficient on-site waste storage.

 Measuring Our Impact on Sustainability

 We track the success of this initiative on a quarterly basis.
-At our Bolton site, we typically handle 26 to 27 magnums of backing label paper, with two bales produced.
-Each bale weighs approximately 750 kilos, and we expect to generate around 13 to 15 magnums per bale.
+At our Bolton site, we typically handle 26-27 magnums of backing label paper, producing two bales.
+Each bale weighs approximately 750 kilos, and we expect to produce around 13-15 magnums per bale.

 These metrics help us gauge the volume of waste diverted from general waste streams and assess the efficiency of the recycling process.

 Perhaps the most significant impact is seen in what happens following collection.
-The bales of backing label paper are repurposed into new liner or paper products, replacing the need for 325 trees worth of virgin pulp to make new paper products.
+The bales of backing label paper are repurposed into new liners or paper products, eliminating the need for 325 trees' worth of virgin pulp.

 This gives an ubiquitous waste product a second life and is arguably the most satisfying result of the initiative.